Vikleoboy/Epub-book-Reader/README.md

 ### Stage 1: Core Reading Features (In Progress)

-- 📖**Read EPUB Files**: Open and read EPUB files with ease.
+- 📖 **Read EPUB Files**: Open and read EPUB files with ease.
-- 🔖**Bookmarks**: Save your place in the book for quick access later.
+- 🔖 **Bookmarks**: Save your place in the book for quick access later.
-- ✨**Highlights**: Highlight important passages or favorite quotes.
+- ✨ **Highlights**: Highlight important passages or favorite quotes.
-- 🏷️**Tags**: Organize your highlights and bookmarks with customizable tags.
+- 🏷️ **Tags**: Organize your highlights and bookmarks with customizable tags.
-- 📂**Folders**: Group your books into folders for better organization.
+- 📂 **Folders**: Group your books into folders for better organization.

 ### Stage 2: Social Media Integration (Coming Soon)

-- **Share Books**: Share the books you love with friends and the community.
+- 📤 **Share Books**: Share the books you love with friends and the community.
-- **Rate Books**: Rate the books you read to help others discover great reads.
+- ⭐ **Rate Books**: Rate the books you read to help others discover great reads.
-- **Search Books**: Search for books based on ratings, tags, and user recommendations.
+- 🔍 **Search Books**: Search for books based on ratings, tags, and user recommendations.

-## Currently installiation would not work , the progress on the app
+ ⚠️ Note: Installation is temporarily unavailable as we are actively working on enhancing the app's features.
+Stay tuned for updates!

 ![image](https://github.com/Vikleoboy/Epub-book-Reader/assets/87757168/6c690388-2fcd-4588-bd53-4e5690a8c542)
 ![image](https://github.com/Vikleoboy/Epub-book-Reader/assets/87757168/3745d516-9238-4b16-9560-56a299f68164)